joeshub/css-in-react/07-styled-components/workshop/README.md

 * Import theme.js into App.js
 * Next, find below where ThemeProvider is being rendered and pass it the imported 'theme' as a prop.
+* Now check the page again in the browser, the error should be gone but we notice an unstyled header section.

 ## 3. Extract the header section into its own component

-Next we want to move the header section of our App.js file into a Styled Component.
+We will fix the styling in few mintues, but first let's move the header section out of App.js into its own component.
 To get you started we've already created a scaffold.

-* Cut out the enter header section from App.js and paste it into the export section of components/Header.js
+* Cut out the entire header section from App.js and paste it into the export section of components/Header.js
 * Next back in App.js render Header where the header tag used to be.
 You have now extracted out Header into its own component.

 ## 4. Convert header into a Styled Component

-Notice the header of our app is unstyled.
-That is because in this workshop we no longer use an external css file that dictates layout.
-All that has been now imported into globalStyles.js
+Notice the header of our app still works but is still unstyled.
+That is because in this workshop we no longer uses an external css file that dictates layout.
+So .header, .header_logo, and .header_title are not defined anywhere.
+We will need to import those styles into our App.

 * Open up /public/css/app.css
 * Copy the 2 rules for the header element styles
-* Opne up Header.js and paste them in between the two backticks ``
+* Open up Header.js and paste them in between the two backticks ``
-* Delete the lines that define the .header wrappers
+* Delete the 2 the lines that have a .header selector on them.
-* Finally still in the export section, swap out the header HTML tag with StyledHeader component we just created
+* Finally in the export section, swap out the 'header' HTML tag with the 'StyledHeader' component we just created
+* Save this and open up the browser again, You should see styling for the header component!

 ## 5. Change h1 and h2 to Logo and HeaderTitle

-Next we will render 2 new Styled Components that give us the H1 and H2 tags in Header.js file.
+Next we will render 2 new Styled Components instead of the H1 and H2 tags in Header.js file.

 * Find on line 3 that we have imported Logo, and HeaderTitle
 * Change <h1 to <Logo